-Conductivity calibration should be checked daily prior to commencing sampling activities, but should rarely require calibration.
+Calibration check consists of comparing temperature to an NIST thermometer.
+The NIST thermometer temperature, sensor temperature and the difference should be recorded.
+A difference of >0.5 °C requires sensor reconditioning, and 'yes' should be filled in the but should rarely require calibration.
 The conductivity standard, sensor-measured conductivity and difference should be recorded.
 If the sensor is reading outside the greater of 10 uS/cm or 1% off the standard solution then calibration is necessary.
 Conductivity should be calibrated as specific conductance.
 Following calibration the sensor reading and the cell constant should be recorded.
 If the cell constant falls outside 4 to 6 then 'yes' should be filled in the 'Reconditioning Necessary' field.